-Basic net loss per share is calculated by dividing net loss by the weighted-average number of common shares outstanding during the period.
+Basic net loss per share is calculated by dividing net loss by the weighted-average number of common shares outstanding, less the weighted average number of common shares subject to repurchase or held in escrow pursuant to an acquisition agreement, during the period.
 Diluted net loss per share includes the impact of options to purchase common stock (using the treasury stock method), if dilutive.
 There is no difference between basic and diluted net loss per share as the Company incurred a net loss in each period presented and inclusion of common stock equivalents would have been antidilutive.

-The computation of diluted net loss per share for the three months ended June 30, 2006 excludes the impact of options to purchase 9.3 million shares of common stock and 15.9 million shares of common stock issuable upon conversion of the subordinated notes during the period, as inclusion of such shares would be antidilutive in that period.
-The computation of diluted net loss per share for the six months ended June 30, 2006 excludes the impact of options to purchase 9.3 million shares of common stock and 17.0 million shares of common stock issuable upon conversion of the subordinated notes during the period, as inclusion of such shares would be antidilutive in that period.
+The computation of diluted net loss per share for the three months ended March 31, 2007 excludes the impact of options to purchase 11.6 million shares of common stock, warrants to purchase 770 shares of common stock, and 11.9 million shares of common stock issuable upon conversion of the subordinated notes at March 31, 2007, as inclusion of such shares would be antidilutive in that period.

-The computation of diluted net loss per share for the three months ended June 30, 2005 excludes the impact of options to purchase 8.2 million shares of common stock, warrants to purchase 770 shares of common stock, and 19.0 million shares of common stock issuable upon conversion of the subordinated notes during the period, as inclusion of such shares would be antidilutive in that period.
-The computation of diluted net loss per share for the six months ended June 30, 2005 excludes the impact of options to purchase 8.4 million shares of common stock, warrants to purchase 770 shares of common stock, and 19.0 million shares of common stock issuable upon conversion of the subordinated notes, as inclusion of such shares would be antidilutive in that period.
+The computation of diluted net loss per share for the three months ended March 31, 2006 excludes the impact of options to purchase 9.2 million shares of common stock, warrants to purchase 770 shares of common stock, and 18.2 million shares of common stock issuable upon conversion of the subordinated notes at March 31, 2006, as inclusion of such shares would be antidilutive in that period.